Transformers for Modeling Physical Systems: Experiments and Results

-Training, validation and testing data are obtained from a Runge-Kutta finite difference simulation on a structured grid, $\left\{\bm{u}, \bm{v}\right\} \in \mathbb{R}^{2\times32\times32\times32}$.
-The training, validation and test data sets consist of $512$, $16$ and $56$ time-series, respectively, with $200$ time-steps each at a physical time-step size of $\Delta t = 5$.
-A 3D convolutional encoder-decoder is used to embed the two species into a $512$ embedding dimension, $\mathcal{F}: \mathbb{R}^{2\times32\times32\times32} \rightarrow \mathbb{R}^{512}; \mathcal{G}: \mathbb{R}^{512} \rightarrow \mathbb{R}^{2\times32\times32\times32}$.
 Transformer models with varying depth are trained all with a context length of $128$.
 All other model and training parameters for the transformer models are consistent.
 A test prediction using the transformer model is shown in Fig.~\ref{fig:gray_scott} and the errors for each trained transformer are listed in Table~\ref{table:grayscott_error}.
 Despite this system having complex dynamics in 3D space, the transformer is able to produce acceptable predictions with very similar structures as the numerical solver.
-To increase the model's predictive accuracy we believe the limitation here is not in the transformer, but rather the number of training data and the inaccuracies of the embedding model.
+To increase the model's predictive accuracy we believe the limitation here is not in the transformer, but rather the number of training data and the inaccuracies of the embedding model due to the dimensionality reduction needed.
 This is supported by the fact that increasing the transformer's depth does not yield considerable improvements for the test errors in Table~\ref{table:grayscott_error}.
-Additional, results are provided in Appendix~\ref{app:gray_scott}.
+Additional results are provided in~\ref{app:gray_scott}.